comet-dev/CometJS/README.md

 CometJS is simple software development for building applications.

 CometJS specializes in creating applications, but can also host them.
-This practically sets it apart from the other popular frameworks, however, the app must be tested on the web.
-Comet sends your app to a server, but the common server is 1.100.COMET.
-From there, your app is public and you can share them with the world from the web.
+This practically sets it apart from the other popular frameworks, however, the app must be tested on the "web".
+Comet sends your app to a server (through desktop), but the common server is 1.100.COMET.
+From there, your app is public to share with the world from the "web" (on desktop, web window).

 To test if your app is valid, use: ```comet test <app>```
 > Note: Don't hate me, but CometJS is still in development (what do you expect, I am the only one working on this).